anniehedgpeth/workflow/local-cookbook-development.md

 # LOCAL COOKBOOK DEVELOPMENT BADGE TOPICS
+_This page is for the purpose of studying for this exam.
+Most of the information found on this page is taken from [docs.chef.io](https://docs.chef.io).

 The Local Cookbook Development badge is awarded when someone proves that they understand the process of developing cookbooks locally.
 Candidates must show: